hassio-addons/addon-phpmyadmin/phpmyadmin/DOCS.md

 ### Option: `upload_limit`

-By default the size limit for uploads (for operations such as imports) is set to 64MB.
-This can be increased with this option, for example `100` would be 100MB.
+By default, the size limit for uploads (for operations such as imports) is set to 64MB.
+This can be increased with this option, for example, `100` would be 100MB.

 ### Option: `log_level`